Beacon-Heart/Heart_Beacon/README.md

 Minimum essential requirements for Trade Federations on the cryptocurrency DLT Distributed Ledger Technology blockchain (partial listing):

-- GDP Gross Domestic Product Index / statistical mean value index-based TRC Trade Referency Currency using demurrage fees
+- GDP Gross Domestic Product Index / statistical mean value index-based TRC Trade Reference Currency using demurrage fees

 - Geo-spatial temporal metrics, and meters i.e. storing increments of value for all things internet, internet of $$$ into the “blockchain cube”